Skip to main content

 test

-Run a one-shot, end-to-end smoke test of the install.
-Does not require elevation.
+Run a one-shot, end-to-end check of the install.

 velatir test

-Sends a synthetic trace to the Velatir backend using the same configuration the host loads, and prints the HTTP exchange.
-Success means the whole chain is wired up: the host is running, the API key is valid, and the backend is reachable and accepting traces from this machine.
-It exits non-zero with a specific reason when the host isn’t running, no API key is configured, or the backend rejects or can’t be reached.
+Sends a synthetic trace and prints the result.
+Success confirms the whole chain works: the client is running, the ingest key is valid, and the backend is reachable.
+It exits non-zero with a reason when something is wrong.

 Configuration Commands